 The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 The study and systematization of various substratum onomastics recorded in historical documents and monuments are practically impossible without reliable knowledge about the peoples who inhabited one or another area at different times.
 This is especially important when historical information is scarce and contradictory.
 We have this case for the Scythian-Sarmatian time and space.
 The rich history of this country and its ethnic composition are of great interest to scientists and naturally, they have assumptions that seek scientific confirmation.
-For a number of reasons, the most popular was the idea of the exclusively Iranian origin of the peoples of Scythia as a result of a vicious circle in the studies of venerable scientists of the past.
-Having chosen Iranian languages for phonological-morphological analysis of substrate onomastics, they found confirmation of their own assumptions.
-At the present time, this approach is assessed quite critically as having a touch of "romanticism" and "voluntarism" in the presence of a clear pre-installation.
-Being Iranloges, they professed the principle: "what cannot be explained from the Iranian languages, it is impossible to explain at all" (SHAPOSHNIKOV ALEKSANDR KONSTANTINOVICH.
+For several reasons, the most popular was the idea of the exclusively Iranian origin of the peoples of Scythia as a result of a vicious circle in the studies of venerable scientists of the past.
+Having chosen Iranian languages for phonological-morphological analysis of substrate onomastics, they found confirmation of their assumptions.
+At present, this approach is assessed quite critically as having a touch of "romanticism" and "voluntarism" in the presence of a clear pre-installation.
+Being Iranloges, they professed the principle: "What cannot be explained from the Iranian languages, it is impossible to explain at all" (SHAPOSHNIKOV ALEKSANDR KONSTANTINOVICH.
 2007: 11-15).

 The population of Great Scythia in Scytho-Sarmatian times according to toponymy.